 Faarumai Waterfalls, Tahiti

 The three cascades in Faarumai are the most accessible waterfalls in Tahiti.
 You can drive up to the parking lot and then be over to the falls in less than five minutes.
 You can also opt for a hike, and the trail is just as picturesque, making it well worth the trek.

 Cummins Falls, Tennessee

-Cummins Falls feels like Eden, and it's located in Jackson County, Tennesse, just a short drive away from Nashville.
+Cummins Falls looks how we imagine Eden to look, and it's located in Jackson County, TN, just a short drive away from Nashville.
 You can swim in the pools, hike, and camp nearby or just come for a day trip and soak in the landscape.

 Ban Gioc–Detian Falls, Vietnam

-The Gioc–Detian Falls straddle the border between Vietnam and China and is replete with running rivers and gorgeous green lagoons, isolated trails, and stunning mountain views.
-You can access it by boat from Hanoi.
+The Gioc–Detian Falls straddles the border between Vietnam and China and is replete with running rivers and gorgeous green lagoons, isolated trails, and sweeping mountain views.
+The best part?
+You can access the waterfall by boat from Hanoi, a fun mini-adventure in and of itself.